preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Image Ratio**: Select ratio for the image; Landscape, Square or Wide.
 Available for Roller, Listing with image, Dynamic Roller and Newsletter.
 + **Link label**: Add the text to be shown for the link here.
 Available only if "Show link" is selected.
 + **Link url**: Add the url to open when a user clicks the link.
 Available only if "Show link" is selected.
++ **Max Display Limit**: Available only for Scope Navigation Path, for all views.
+Set the number of pages that should be displayed.
 + **No result text**: Enter the text that will be shown if no page can be displayed.
 + **Open in Editor**: Available for all views except Calendar.
 If this option is selected, a page link can be clicked to open the page in edit mode.
 This options was devolped with rollups for editors and authors in mind.
 Permissions apply, so if a user without any edit permissions for the page opens a page this way, nothing can be edited.
 + **Open in new tab**: If the link should be opened in a new tab (as opposed to in current window or dialog), select this option.